-- 1317 Renewal claimants: proprietors. (cont'd) - 1317.03 Posthumous works. (cont'd) - 1317.03(b) Proper claimant. (cont'd) - 5) Where the work was originally published as a contribution to a periodical and that contribution was not separately registered, there is doubt under the wording of the renewal provisions of the law as to whether the proprietor of such a "posthumous work" may claim the renewal.
-In such cases, the Copyright Office will accept applications from the proprietor, and also from the author's widow, widower, children, executor, or next of kin, provided separate applications and fees are submitted. - 1317.04 Composite works.
-The proprietor of a periodical, cyclopedic, or other composite work may claim renewal in the work as a whole. - 1317.04(a) Definition.
+1317.03 Posthumous works. (cont'd)

+1317.03(b) Proper claimant. (cont'd)

+s a contribution to a periodical and that contribution was not separately registered, there is doubt under the wording of the renewal provisions of the law as to whether the proprietor of such a "posthumous work" may claim the renewal.
+In such cases, the Copyright Office will accept applications from the proprietor, and also from the author's widow, widower, children, executor, or next of kin, provided separate applications and fees are submitted.

+1317.04 Composite works.
+The proprietor of a periodical, cyclopedic, or other composite work may claim renewal in the work as a whole.

+Definition.
 Generally, a composite work is an original publication relating to a variety of subjects to which a number of different authors have contributed distinguishable and separable selections.
 Thus, a work by a single author consisting of a collection of his writings is not a composite work.
-Similarly, a work which is the product of joint authorship and common design, or which consists of elements which have been indistinguishably merged into a single entity, cannot be regarded as composite, e.g., musical compositions, dramas, dramatico-musical works, and motion pictures. - 1317.05 Individual contributions.
-While the proprietor of a composite work may claim renewal in the work as a whole, the author of an individual contribution, or the author's beneficiaries, may also claim renewal in the contribution. - It is unclear whether the proprietor's claim in the entire work covers everything in the work that is not separately renewed.
+Similarly, a work which is the product of joint authorship and common design, or which consists of elements which have been indistinguíshably merged into a single entity, cannot be regarded as composite, e.g., musical compositions, dramas, dramatico-musical works, and motion pictures.

+Individual contributions.
+While the proprietor of a composite work may claim renewal in the work as a whole, the author of an individual contribution, or the author's beneficiaries, may also claim renewal in the contribution.

+\ It is unclear whether the proprietor's claim in the entire work covers everything in the work that is not separately renewed.

-1317 Renewal claimants; proprietors. (cont'd) 1317.05 Individual contributions. (cont'd) If a renewal application covering an indi- vidual contribution is received too late for registration, the Copyright Office will inform the applicant of the facts of renewal registration for the composite work because the contribution may be protected by the renewal of the general copyright in the composite work in which the contribution was first published.
-1317.06 Corporate body .
-In the case of a "work copyrighted by a corporate body otherwise than an assignee or licensee of the author," the statute gives the proprietor the right to claim renewal.
-1317.06(a) Questionable claim.
-This basis of claim is always questioned unless it has been estab- lished by previous correspondence.
-1317.06(b) When not acceptable.
-This basis of claim is not acceptable when: The original copyright claimant was not a corporation.
-The individual author of an unpublished work transferred his common-law literary property, or his right to secure copy- right, to a corporation.
-The corporation is regarded as the author's assignee. ii) The fact that the corporation also purchased the author's manuscript does not change its status as assignee.
-The work is posthumous, composite, or was made for hire.
+1317.05 Individual contributions. (cont'd)

+- \ If a renewal application covering an individual contribution is received too late for registration, the Copyright Office will inform the applicant of the facts of renewal registration for the composite work because the contribution may be protected by the renewal of the general copyright in the composite work in which the contribution was first published. - 1317.06 Corporate body.
+In the case of a "work copyrighted by a corporate body otherwise than an assignee or licensee of the author," the statute gives the proprietor the right to claim renewal. - 1317.06(a) Questionable claim.
+This basis of claim is always questioned unless it has been established by previous correspondence. - 1317.06(b) When not acceptable.
+This basis of claim is not acceptable when: - The original copyright claimant was not a corporation. - The individual author of an unpublished work transferred his common-law literary property, or his right to secure copyright, to a corporation. - The corporation is regarded as the author's assignee. - ii) The fact that the corporation also purchased the author's manuscript does not change its status as assignee. - The work is posthumous, composite, or was made for hire.